Jasper: I told you, they put him to sleep.

 - Makoto in Kanon sleepily shuts her eyes just before she dies and disappears into air.

-- In the end of Fate/stay night adaptation, as Saber lies dying back in her own time, she tells her knight that she has been dreaming.
-The knight tells her that if she closes her eyes, she'll be able to see that dream again.
-Then, in a massive Tear Jerker scene, Saber slowly closes her eyes, uttering "This sleep is going to be a bit... longer..."
-Then, just to make sure the audience weeps like crazy, after she passes away, the knight gently asks: "Do you behold, King Arthur, the continuation of you dream?"
+- In the end of Fate/stay night 2006 adaptation, as Saber lies dying back in her own time, she tells Bedivere that she has been dreaming.
+Bedivere tells her that if she closes her eyes, she'll be able to see that dream again.
+Then Saber slowly closes her eyes, uttering "This sleep is going to be a bit... longer..."

 - Nasu just likes this trope.
 Tsukihime's best example is Kohaku, after stabbing herself in the chest.
-Arcuied actually goes into perpetual sleep in her True ending.
+Arcueid actually goes into perpetual sleep in her True ending.

-- Angelina of Gunslinger Girl.
-In the anime, she wakes up in season 2, making her dramatic death scene in season 1 a bit hollow.
-In the manga, she's not so lucky.
+- Angelina of Gunslinger Girl is implied to have died at the end of the first anime.
+She closes her eyes while being told a story.
+In the anime, she wakes up in Teatrino (with a completely different character design at that), making her dramatic death scene in season 1 a bit hollow.
+In the manga, she's not so lucky and dies at a later point in the story.

-- Saya in Blood+, although it's more like a big sleep than it is death.
+- Saya at the end of Blood+, although it's more like a literal big sleep than it is death.

 - Subverted in Outlaw Star.
 Did you really think Aisha was going to get killed?